JohnnyM09-M/Windows-Server-Active-Directory-Installation/README.md

 <img src="https://i.imgur.com/5k1qfVL.png" height="60%" width="60%" alt="Server Manager Roles and Features">

-4. Before you begin tab is an informative tab that explains the Add Roles and Features Wizard.
+4. Before we begin tab is an informative tab that explains the Add Roles and Features Wizard.
 Click Next.
 5. Under the "Installation Type" tab will allow me to select the type of installation I want.
 Since this will be the first domain for my company, I will be choosing a role-based installation.
 6. Under the "Server Selection" tab will let me choose my server to install roles and features to.
 I highlighted my computer and hit next.
 7. Under the "Server Roles" tab shows all the roles you can install to the server.
 I will flag the Active Directory Domain Services option.
 Flagging the role will action a pop-up that will show me all the required features/tools that will be installed with AD DS.
 Press add features and next.